What cooking tools can’t you live without?

 Your state-of-the-art food processor and slow cooker?
 How about your cast iron cookware and trusty chef’s knife?

-In a survival situation, you won’t always have the option to access your top notch kitchen utensils and whip up a gourmet meal.
+In a survival situation, you won’t always have the option to access your top-notch kitchen utensils and whip up a gourmet meal.
 But that doesn’t mean you have to completely switch to a creepy crawly diet just yet.

 You can still cook up a tasty meal sans your precious pots and pans, fancy gas-powered stove, or microwave.
 And the key is going back to basics…like caveman basic.
+Say hello to survival cooking tools:

-Primitive Cooking Tools
+Survival Cooking Tools

 Long before we enjoyed the conveniences of non-stick cookware and modern cutlery, our ancestors turned to nature and improvised with whatever was available to prep their meals.